 And he was similarly patriotic; he was an official sponsor of the Conference Committee on National Preparedness, an effort to “bring to justice those who plot against the nation.”
 Being so absorbed in the growth of his business and supporting his church and adopted country, who would suspect that he was dreaming of anything else?

-However, on June 26, 1922, he made a business proposition to the widowed Margaret Albiez for the purchase of her property at the corner of Broadway and John for a lump sum of $18,550, equivalent to over $261,000 today.
+However, on June 26, 1922, he made a business proposition to the widowed Margaret Albiez for the purchase of her property at the corner of Broadway and John for a lump sum of $18,550, equivalent to over $342,000 today.
 In cash.
 In the following months, he hired architect Howard Riley to draw up the plans.
 Contractor Andrew Mowat handled construction.
-Together, they broke earth in April of 1923 on the apartment building that remains today.
+Together, they broke earth in April of 1923 on the apartment building that stands to this day.

 When complete, The Flemington Apartments would reach five stories tall and dominate the Broadway roofline for nearly a century thereafter.
-Every unit included marble and hardwood floors and a radio, and there even used to be a rooftop garden, community library and ample basement storage.
+Every unit included in-a-door wall beds, retractable kitchen tables, marble and hardwood floors, and a radio.
+Communal spaces included a rooftop garden, community library and ample basement storage and laundry equipment.
 It was one of the most opulent installments the city had ever seen.

 Legal troubles and nostalgia

 On that glorious day in April of 1923, Fleming must have undoubtedly felt a rush of confidence and exuberance as he footed his shovel into the soil at 200 N Broadway.
 Surely a sign that nothing could spoil his moment of grace — not even legal trouble.

 Dairy Delivery Inc. (DDI) took him to court in March over an unpaid debt of $785.97.
 Fleming refused to pay and filed a counter-complaint accusing DDI of breaching a contract and fixing prices, making them responsible for lost profits and additional damages.